riktenx/loot-filters/filter-lang.md

 ```

 There are **two (2)** top-level types of rules:
 * TERMINAL rules, expressed via the `if` keyword.
-The filter stops evaluating for an item when it matches a non-terminal
+The filter stops evaluating
+  for an item when it matches a terminal rule.
-  rule.
 * NON-TERMINAL rules, expressed via the `apply` keyword.
-Applies any display settings to the item when it matches, but
-  keeps evaluating the script.
+Applies any display
+  settings to the item when it matches, but keeps evaluating the script.

 Rules evaluate top-down for a given ground item.
-The plugin terminates evaluation when a non-terminal rule with matching
+The plugin terminates
+evaluation when the first terminal rule with a matching condition is
-conditions is encountered.
+encountered.

 ### Example: terminal vs non-terminal